Beginner's Strumming Lesson (Knocking on Heaven's Door Chord Progression) - Part 1

 G, D, C and Am.
 The first three are major chords.
 'Major' is a flavor ...
 The other chord is A minor.
 'Minor' is another flavor.
 All four chords come from the same key, and so are related to each other ... like brothers and sisters.

-First of all, watch and listen to the the movie.
+First of all, watch and listen to the the video.
 This is the end product.
 We will go through the several steps needed to play this.

 I'm sure you will recognize the sound of those chords played together.
 I am strumming them with a flat pick, or plectrum, and what I'm playing is a what could be described as rhythm guitar.
 Strummed chords are considered part of the rhythm section, along with bass and drums; Melody lines, licks, riffs and solos are considered to be 'lead guitar'.
 The truth is though, most guitarists do both, even in the same tune.